onthebusiness/harelang.org/content/tutorials/introduction.md

-      The Hare standard library provides access to tools for parsing and introspecting Hare programs, which the sample makes use of to find the type ID of "int" and compare it against the one stored in the tagged union.
+      The Hare standard library provides access to tools for parsing and introspecting Hare programs, which the sample makes use of to find the type ID of `int` and compare it against the one stored in the tagged union.
 We're not going to go into detail here on how any of this works, but feel free to browse the relevant modules with haredoc if you're curious.